 Before submitting this information, these financial statements must be audited by an independent certified public accountant and the accountant’s consent letter must be included in your FDD.

 Practical Tip: Don’t Confuse "Fiscal Years" with "Calendar Years"

-Every franchisor entity is different and, depending on you accounting and corporate structure, your “fiscal year” may or may not match a calendar year.
-Also consider and understand that the limited phase-in exemption applies to your status respecting your “fiscal year” and does not depend on the number of months that you have been selling or offering franchises.
-As an example, if your fiscal year matches the calendar year and assuming that you meet the criteria for the limited phase-in exemption, if you first offer and sell a franchise in August 2013 and 2013 is your first year in operation, your limited “fiscal year 1” phase-in exemption will expire on December 31, 2013 at the close of your “first fiscal year” – even though you have been in business for less than six months.
+Every franchisor entity is different, and depending on your accounting and corporate structure, your "fiscal year" may or may not match a calendar year.
+Also consider and understand that the limited phase-in exemption applies to your status respecting your "fiscal year" and does not depend on the number of months that you have been selling or offering franchises.
+As an example, if your fiscal year matches the calendar year and assuming that you meet the criteria for the limited phase-in exemption, if you first offer and sell a franchise in August 2013 and 2013 is your first year in operation, your limited "fiscal year 1" phase-in exemption will expire on December 31, 2013, at the close of your "first fiscal year" – even though you have been in business for less than six months.

 More Information for Accountants